Norwegian Biathlon Championships 1993

-The 35th Norwegian Biathlon Championships were held in Hattfjelldal, Nordland, Norway from 25 February to 28 February 1993 at the stadium Hattfjelldal skistadion, arranged by Hattfjelldal IL.
+The 35th Norwegian Biathlon Championships were held in Hattfjelldal Municipality in Nordland county, Norway from 25 February to 28 February 1993 at the stadium Hattfjelldal skistadion, arranged by Hattfjelldal IL.
 There were 6 scheduled competitions: individual, team, and relay races for men and women.
-The sprint races for men and women were held on 9 January in Brumunddal.
+The sprint races for men and women were held on 9 January in Brumunddal, Norway.

 In the women's relay, the Buskerud team crossed the finish line first, but received a one-minute penalty, and thus won bronze.

 Schedule

 All times are local (UTC+1).